JaydipGabani/velero-restore-progress/design.md

         ```
         TotalItem: n
         Restored: x
-        ```restoreResource
+        ```
-        This could be a similar implementation as Backup progress update
+        This could be a similar implementation as Backup progress update.

 ## Detailed Design